COMMERCIAL TERMS OF SERVICE

-3. Customer shall not transmit or otherwise make available on or via the Ethernet Service any material (including any message or series of messages) that violates or infringes in any way upon the rights of others, that is unlawful, or that would constitute a criminal offense, give rise to civil liability or otherwise violate any law.
+3. Customer shall not transmit or otherwise make available on or via the Ethernet or Cloud Connect Service any material (including any message or series of messages) that violates or infringes in any way upon the rights of others, that is unlawful, or that would constitute a criminal offense, give rise to civil liability or otherwise violate any law.

 4. Customer shall permit Spectrum reasonable access to the Service Locations to inspect the Service Locations at periodic intervals as needed to verify Customer’s compliance with this Service Agreement.

 Spectrum Business High-Speed Internet Service

 Spectrum Business High-Speed Internet Service: Internet access service implemented using a hybrid fiber/coax (“HFC”) or a fiber access network.
 Customer interface to the data network is via Ethernet connection.
 Internet Service enables a variety of upstream and downstream rates.
 If Customer elects to receive Internet Service, Spectrum shall provide connectivity from Customer site(s) to Customer’s data network.